What are Nail Fungus Treatment, Causes and Prevention

 What is Nail Fungus?

 It’s a prevalent condition where fungi infiltrate the nail area, infecting the skin between the nail and the skin.
 Both toenail fungus and fingernail fungus are susceptible to these infections.
 Once the infection takes hold in the nail bed, part of the nail may turn yellow or white.
 As nail fragments flake off and accumulate under the nail, it can lead to the nail splitting, crumbling, or separating from the skin.
-Nails may appear thicker than usual and may be uncomfortable when wearing specific shoes, in addition to being aesthetically displeasing.
-Despite the existence of nail fungus medication and home remedies, the condition can persist and prove challenging to treat.
-Referred to technically as onychomycosis, nail fungus occurs more frequently in individuals over 60 or those with diabetes but can impact anyone.

 What are the signs of Nail Fungus?